El Banco Mercantil de Veracruz

 The interest of the Veracruz elite in the banking system was manifested by several of them acquiring shares in the Banco Nacional Mexicano in 1882.
 After the merger of the Banco Nacional de México in 1884 it maintained a branch and various agencies in the state, competing at this time with just the Banco de Londres y México.

-As a result of the passing of the Ley General de Instituciones de Crédito on 14 October 1897 Zaldo Hermanos y CompañíaZaldo Hermanos y Compañía was founded in 1857 by the Spaniard Bruno Zaldo. a brilliant merchant with a creative entrepreneurial mentality.
+After the passing of the Ley General de Instituciones de Crédito on 19 March 1897 Zaldo Hermanos y CompañíaZaldo Hermanos y Compañía was founded in 1857 by the Spaniard Bruno Zaldo. a brilliant merchant with a creative entrepreneurial mentality.
 It grew to invest in several areas of commerce and expanded to other cities in Puebla, and to Oaxaca and Tabasco.
 In the port of Veracruz it was an importer and exporter, and owned a store famous for its English and French finos casimires and telas for women, imported from Europe and the United States.

 In the the national banking sector it was a founder of the Banco Mercantil de Veracruz (directly controlling 81.2% of the initial stock), and shareholder in the Banco Nacional de México and the Banco de Londres y México.
 It also had shares of the Banco Mercantil Mexicano, Banco Oriental de México, S.A., in the Almacenes Generales de Depósito, as well as in the Banco de Tabasco.